 Our clinical practice includes evaluations for a variety of conditions, including:

-- Connective tissue disorders, such as Marfan syndrome or Ehlers-Danlos syndrome
+- Connective tissue disorders, such as Marfan syndrome

 - Hereditary neurological conditions, such as Huntington disease, ataxia, or Alzheimer disease

 - Neuromuscular disorders, such as Duchenne muscular dystrophy or hereditary neuropathy

 - Intellectual disability and/or autism syndromes, such as Fragile X syndrome